jdc-cunningham/nanta/devlog.md

 3:48 PM
 Cool only thing I'm missing now is delete which I rarely use, the API method exists but yeah

+3:55 PM
+well this is at a usable state now, so I'll use it for now

 05/08/2022
 Finally have some time to work on this.
 I really want this because all this time I've just been saving tabs but never looking at them again.